au-ts/sddf/docs/network/network.md

  * `sddf_lwip_process_timeout()` in response to receiving a timeout.
 This processes pending lwIP timeouts which is important for DHCP and TCP to work correctly.
- * After processing the timeout, you must ensure that the next timeout is set by calling `set_timeout(ch)`
+ * After processing the timeout, you must ensure that the next lwIP tick timeout is set.

 The [echo server](/examples/echo_server/) provides an example for how the library should be used.
 More details on using the library can be found in the